 Example vector files designed by Freepik

-A feature-packed free vector editor that's a true alternative to Illustrator
+A feature-packed editor that's a true substitute for Illustrator

 As well as the standard drawing and shape tools, Inkscape boasts a special spirals tool, a tool to create patterns and arrangements of clones, advanced object manipulation options, multiple filters (including bevels, textures, overlays and more), and some nifty fill settings.
 In short, there’s very little Illustrator can do that Inkscape can’t.